pkaushik/pkaushik.github.io/source/_posts/2013-12-27-realtime-maps-with-meteor-and-leaflet.markdown

 ```

 <h3>Map Initialization</h3>
-Map initialization code goes into the template's ```rendered()``` callback.
-[Stamen Design](http://stamen.com/)'s [toner themed map tiles](http://maps.stamen.com/toner/#12/37.7706/-122.3782) are a nice replacement for the black & white map image.
-Disabling click and touch zoom lets us reserve those actions for users to create a new party, and adjusting the base map's opacity improves the visibility of markers against the very dark toner theme.
+Leaflet initialization code goes into the map template's ```rendered()``` callback.
+[Stamen Design](http://stamen.com/)'s [toner themed map tiles](http://maps.stamen.com/toner/#12/37.7706/-122.3782) are a nice replacement for the black & white map image in the original example.
+Disabling click and touch zoom onthe map lets us reserve those actions for users to create a new party, and increasing the map tiles' opacity improves the visibility of markers against the very dark toner theme.

 ``` js
 map = L.map($('#map_canvas'), {